What are Cookies

 When you first access our site, you will receive a message advising you that cookies are in use.
 This message may also appear in the event that we change any cookies in use that have a bearing on this policy.
 By clicking to accept, closing the message or continuing to browse the site, you signify that you understand and agree to the use of these cookies, as further described in this policy.

-Most web browsers allow some control of most cookies through the browser settings.
-However this will affect the functionality of the websites you visit.
-You can find more information about cookies at http://www.allaboutcookies.org and http://www.youronlinechoices.eu
+Most web browsers allow some control of most cookies through the browser settings including the ability to refuse or restrict cookies.
+You may also delete cookies after they have been placed on your device.
+However if you do not accept, restrict or delete cookies at any time, this may affect the functionality of the site and it may take more time to work.
+You can find more information about cookies at www.allaboutcookies.org and www.youronlinechoices.eu.

 The cookies we use on this site are as follows:

-Cookies for measuring use of site: These analytical cookies are used to collect information about how visitors use our site.
+These analytical cookies are used to recognise different new and returning visitors and count the number of visitors to the site and to see how visitors use our site and move around it when they are using it.
+The performance cookies also measure the performance of the site and its various pages.
 We use the information to compile reports and to help us improve the site.
-The cookies collect information in an anonymous form, including the number of visitors to the site, the pages they have visited on the site and where visitors have come to the site from.
-This allows us to make improvements to the site by understanding how people use it.
+The cookies collect information in an anonymous form, including the number of visitors to the site, the pages they have visited on the site and where visitors have come to the site from, and the performance of pages.
+This allows us to make improvements to the site by understanding how people use it and the user experience.
 They do not track your browsing activity on other websites.
-These cookies do remain on your browser after the end of a session for varying periods of between 24 hours and 2 years.
+These cookies include Google Analytics, Visual Website Optimiser and HotJar cookies.
+Certain of these cookies do remain on your browser after the end of a session for varying periods of between 24 hours and 2 years.